stappersg/vBook/src/features.md

 vSMTP is a Mail Transfer Agent (MTA) and is not intended to be a Mail User Agent (MUA) or a Mail Delivery Agent (MDA).
 For outgoing mail, vSMTP can directly be addressed by your email client (MUA) using the SMTP protocol.
 For incoming mails, vSMTP can deliver local mail to a client storage using mbox or maildir formats.

 - SMTP remote devilivery - using a third-party software, [Lettre].
-- [Mbox] format for legacy Unix account.
+- [Mbox] and [Maildir] format for local delivering.
-- Local delivery using [Maildir] format.
+- SMTP relaying and forwarding.

 [Mbox]: https://datatracker.ietf.org/doc/html/rfc4155
 [Maildir]: https://en.wikipedia.org/wiki/Maildir